-The Company has two retirement benefit schemes.
+The Company has three retirement benefit schemes.

 The Northern Electric Group of the ESPS is a defined benefit scheme for directors and employees, which provides pension and other related benefits based on final pensionable pay.
 The assets of the Northern Electric Group of the ESPS, which was closed to staff commencing employment on or after 23 July 1997, are held in a separate trustee-administered fund.
-The Northern Electric Money Purchase Scheme was made available to new employees from that date.
+NEMPS and YEPP are made available to new employees.

-The Northern Electric Group of the ESPS and the Northern Electric Money Purchase Scheme are operated by Northern Electric plc on behalf of the participating companies within the CE Group.
+The Northern Electric Group of the ESPS, NEMPS and YEPP are operated by Northern Electric plc on behalf of the participating companies within the CE Group.